Block Helix

 Custom

-Propose your own leaf set post-launch.
+Define your own bounds.
 Validated by the config service, activated via timelock.

 READ THE API DRAFT→Pre-launch · Base mainnet beta

 Guarded launch: $25k TVL cap per vault, allowlisted operators, protocol guardian active.
-Audit before real TVL.
+Independent audit before real TVL.

 Legacy Solana devnet runtime is frozen — existing vaults are archived.